materialsproject/pymatgen/docs/installation.rst

 If the above fails, you can also try installing these from source using the pmg command line tool as follows::

-   pmg setup --install enumlib
+   pmg config --install enumlib
-   pmg setup --install bader
+   pmg config --install bader

 Then put these in your PATH somewhere.